FSAG: Enhancing Human-to-Dexterous-Hand Finger-Specific Affordance Grounding via Diffusion Models: EXPERIMENTS

+Fig.~\ref{fig:Energy_curves} plots energy over the full refinement, including multiple resets.
+Although our objective augments the original GraspQP formulation with an additional affordance alignment term $E_{\mathrm{aff}}$, it consistently converges faster than GraspQP* after \emph{each} reset and reaches a lower final energy overall.
+We attribute this improvement to the fact that $E_{\mathrm{aff}}$ provides a dense, region-consistent geometric signal that pulls finger contacts toward the predicted graspable surface regions, thereby shrinking the effective search space and steering the optimizer away from poor local minima.
+In practice, this contact-level guidance also indirectly benefits the force-closure term $E_{\mathrm{fc}}$: by promoting more plausible and better-situated contacts, the solver more readily finds feasible contact force distributions that balance external wrenches, resulting in higher-quality grasps at convergence.

-As shown in the right column of Fig.~1, we maintain the same perception-to-optimization pipeline across dexterous-hand embodiments, performing finger-specific affordance inference fused with depth, followed by an approach--closure--hold planner.
-We transfer the pipeline from DexHand021 (\(12{+}5\) DOFs) to Linker Hand L20 (\(16{+}5\) DOFs) via kinematic retargeting of fingertip targets; perception and affordance inference remain unchanged.
-As shown in Tab.~\ref{tab:cross_embodiment}, grasp success remains statistically unchanged across embodiments.
+\paragraph{Cross-Embodiment Evaluation.} Beyond the DexHand021 used in the preceding experiments, we further test the same pipeline on another dexterous hand embodiment (Linker Hand L20).We transfer the pipeline from DexHand021 (\(12{+}5\) DOFs) to Linker Hand L20 (\(16{+}5\) DOFs); perception and affordance inference remain unchanged.
+As shown in Tab.~\ref{tab:comparison}, grasp success remains statistically unchanged across embodiments.
 This invariance indicates that the proposed finger-specific affordance representation and geometry-aligned waypoint construction decouple grasp semantics from hand morphology, enabling deployment without hand-specific retraining.